How to Prevent a House Fire from Candles and Open Flames

 Make Fire Safety a Priority in Your Home

 Take a moment to assess your current habits and implement the safety measures discussed in this guide.
+Understanding how to prevent a house fire not only protects your home but also spares you the challenge of selling a fire-damaged house.
 If you need more peace of mind, explore flame-free alternatives that keep the fire (aesthetic) alive without the risks.

 Your home—and your family—deserve the best in safety and care.